-To get order forms and information about filling your prescriptions by mail you may contact our preferred mail service pharmacy, OptumRxTM.
-OptumRx can be reached at 1-877-889-6358, or for the hearing impaired, (TTY) 711, 24 hours a day, 7 days a week.
-Please reference your Provider Directory to find the mail service pharmacies in our network.
+To get order forms and information about filling your prescriptions by mail, please reference your Provider Directory to find the mail service pharmacies in our network.
 If you use a mail-order pharmacy not in the plan's network, your prescription will not be covered.

 Usually a mail-order pharmacy order will get to you in no more than 10 business days.
 However, sometimes your mail-order may be delayed.
-If your mail-order is delayed, please follow these steps: If your prescription is on file at your local pharmacy, go to your pharmacy to fill the prescription.
+If your mail-order is delayed, please follow these steps:

+If your prescription is on file at your local pharmacy, go to your pharmacy to fill the prescription.
 If your delayed prescription is not on file at your local pharmacy, then please ask your doctor to call in a new prescription to your pharmacist.
 Or, your pharmacist can call the doctor's office for you to request the prescription.
-Your pharmacist can call the Pharmacy help desk at 1-877-889-6510, phone or mail.

-(TTY) 711, 24 hours a day, 7 days a week if he/she has any problems, questions, concerns, or needs a claim override for a delayed prescription.
+Your pharmacist can call the Pharmacy help desk at 1-877-889-6510, (TTY) 711, 24 hours a day, 7 days a week if he/she has any problems, questions, concerns, or needs a claim override for a delayed prescription.